pantheon-systems/documentation/source/partials/migrate-add-files-only-drupal.md

   <Tab title="Over 500MBs" id="500mbsplusfiles">

    We recommend using the [Terminus Rsync Plugin](https://github.com/pantheon-systems/terminus-rsync-plugin) to transfer a large number of files.
-This avoids using numerous command line arguments and specific directory structures, which make it easy to introduce mistakes.
+This allows you to avoid using multiple command line arguments and specific directory structures, which make it easy to introduce mistakes.

    Rsync only transfers the new changes to the directory after the initial rsync runs.
 This minimizes the time a site is in an unpredictable state (or offline) during the final step of migration, and allows you to bring over only new content rather than re-copying every single file.